-- Low density (22 28dph) creating a sensitive edge that combines built form and landscape. - Low-Medium density
+- Low density (22 28dph)

+creating a sensitive edge that

+combines built form and

+landscape.

+- Low-Medium density
-(27-33dph) laid out in a series

-discrete groupings, replicating
+(27-33dph) laid out in a series of discrete groupings, replicating

-local vernacular.

-- Medium density (32-38dph) with development creating appropriate site edges interfacing with existing adjacent context but still with sensitive approach to the wide landscape context.
+- s.
+Medium density (32-38dph)

+with development creating

+appropriate site edges

+interfacing with existing

+adjacent context but still with a

+sensitive approach to the wider